Great creative projects start with a great design brief.

-Have them describe their usual customer.
+Describe the customer.
 What’s their age range, race and gender?
 What type of businesses are these customers involved with?
 How often do they buy or use their service?

 Get more details: Ask them how they want to be different than their competition.
 Do their customers often confuse them?

 Doing it right: Two coffee shops sell the same basic product, coffee, but they appeal to their audiences in quite different ways.
-Mad Cap Coffee Company is bright, bold and urban.
+MadCap Coffee Company is bright, bold and urban.
 Assuming their customers are young, hip professionals is probably right on.
 Coffee Supreme is earthy, mellow and rustic.
-Their customer is most likely a little older, aware of the environment and professional as well.
+Their customer is most likely a little older and aware of the environment.

-Are they high-end, helpful, friendly, techy or earthy?
+Is the client high-end, helpful, friendly, techy or earthy?
 Do they want to be bold and dominant or easily approachable?

 Consider a variety of serif, san serif and script fonts.
-Do they like straight-laced fonts that show seriousness?
+Does the client like straight-laced fonts that show seriousness?
 Or do they go for the scripty, handwritten ones that show they’re playful and welcoming?
 Is the photography they’re using professional or whimsical?
 This will help you figure out the tone of the design pieces.

 Is the goal 4,000 subscribers?
 Do they want to increase their sales by 10 percent?
-If you’re only designing a new logo for them, there may not be any measurable results, so ask how the new logo will be used and how it fits into their new business plan.
+If you’re only designing a new logo for them, there may not be any measurable results—so ask how the new logo will be used and how it fits into their new business plan.